-What is abundantly clear is that litigation cases are still gathering pace and consequently so is the requirement for disclosure .
-The recent economic climate has affected everyone and whilst lawyers have experienced a reduction in revenues from transactional fees, they are compensating for this with a growth in fees from litigation.
-In desperate times fraud, theft of intellectual property, and all manner of white collar mis-demeanours are being detected and claimants and law suits are being filed with increasing regularity.
+What is abundantly clear is that litigation cases are still gathering pace and consequently so is the requirement for disclosure.
+The recent economic climate has affected everyone and whilst lawyers have experienced a reduction in revenues from transactional fees, they are compensating for this with growth in fees from litigation.
+In desperate times fraud, theft of intellectual property, and all manner of white-collar misdemeanours are being detected and claimants and lawsuits are being filed with increasing regularity.

-With increasing volumes of data the need to be able to collect, index, and reduce the data set is ever present and the critical nature of some of these cases and the cost of running them drives a the industry to do it better and faster each year.
+With increasing volumes of data they need to be able to collect, index, and reduce the data set is ever-present and the critical nature of some of these cases and the cost of running them drives a the industry to do it better and faster each year.
 What I find particularly strange is how many there are.
-I’m far more comfortable that in my prime industry, Computer Forensics, there are probably 90% fewer products available and we almost certainly have them all.
+I’m far more comfortable than in my prime industry, Computer Forensics, there are probably 90% fewer products available and we almost certainly have them all.
 How anyone is expected to choose a single one is, quite frankly, beyond me.

-Another theme hotly debated is the growing trend for cross border law suits and the individual requirements of each jursidiction in terms of discovery and data protection.
-The US methodology is a broad brush stroke approach and the disclosure requirements are broad and extensive.
+Another theme hotly debated is the growing trend for cross border lawsuits and the individual requirements of each jurisdiction in terms of discovery and data protection.
+The US methodology is a broad brushstroke approach and the disclosure requirements are broad and extensive.
 In stark contrast is the UK and Europe where disclosure is far narrower and has to be agreed and justified.
-This further impacts on the type of collections that are undertaken with the US favouring a forensic collection and the UK only recently moving towards this.
+This further impacts the type of collections that are undertaken with the US favouring a forensic collection and the UK only recently moving towards this.

 The litigation support manager of one leading law firm is now advocating the forensic collection of data in every instance as his expectation for the UK to move more towards the US style of disclosure becomes more of the rule than the exception.